FAQs About Returning to In-Person Classes

 Per CDC guidance, students will be spaced at least 3 feet apart in classrooms, more where space permits.

-What if you learn that someone in Korean school has, or was exposed to, COVID-19?
+What if you have or were exposed to COVID-19?

 If LGKS becomes aware that someone at the school tested positive for COVID or was exposed to COVID, we will notify those who were in the same class as the person affected.
 Notice of possible exposure will also be given to anyone who had class in the same room the hour following the class attended by the affected person.
 All who may have been exposed should contact their doctor for instructions and care.

-If a student is exposed to, or tests positive for COVID-19, the next class meeting following exposure will be held online via Zoom.
+If a student tests positive for COVID-19, the next class meeting following exposure will be held online via Zoom.

 What happens if a student becomes ill during class?